joshgrib/browser-ext/README.md

 Has buttons to open deployment environments and build pipelines, like bookmarks but one button can open multiple tabs

+After the unpacked extension is loaded, you can edit the popup files inside `./dist` and see the updates immediately in the browser.

 ### Plugins

 > These are all in `./src/plugins`